Black in the Public Sector with Richard Yeboah

 - I've had so many influences throughout my career, and would like to say thank you to so many of the individuals who have helped me through my journey.
 I want to mention two people from afar that have really inspired my career.
 Althea Loderick, Chief Executive of the London Borough of Newham, and Ian Thomas CBE, Chief Executive of the Royal Borough of Kingston upon Thames.
 It's fantastic to see two Black leaders of local authorities, who have both had amazing careers and are a real inspiration to all Black people that you can make it in the public sector.

+Richard has chosen to donate the honorarium for this interview to Rise365, an organisation supporting young people in Hackney.
 Follow Richard on Twitter and LinkedIn.
 To keep up to date with the #BlackInThePublicSector series, follow Public Practice on Twitter and LinkedIn and subscribe to our newsletter.
 If you're interested in finding a career in the public sector, take a look at our placement programme for Associates.